LoopKit/loopdocs/docs/loop-3/settings.md

 ## Services

-The Services section allows additions of other services such Nightscout, Loggly and Amplitude.
+The Services section allows additions of other services such Nightscout, Tidepool, Loggly and Amplitude.

 Please refer to the [Optional: Service](services.md) page.